-As a Certified Production Partner of Carbon, Inc., Makuta is able to provide high-performance prototyping and limited production runs for small and complex parts using Carbon Digital Light Synthesis™ (DLS™) technology.
-This breakaway technology delivers “working” prototypes with similar quality to injection molded parts and superior structural integrity and surface finish when compared to 3D printing.
+As a Certified Production Partner of Carbon, Inc., Makuta provides high-performance prototyping and limited production runs for small and complex parts using Carbon Digital Light Synthesis™ (DLS™) technology.
+This breakaway technology delivers “working” (functional) prototypes with similar quality to injection molded parts and superior structural integrity and surface finish when compared to 3D printing.

 Benefits of Carbon DLS™ Technology

 This fast, cost-effective technology provides a wide range of benefits: